How to Prepare for Workers’ Comp Audits in 4 Steps [+Checklist]

 Not all workers’ compensation audits occur when policies are set to expire.
 Depending on their situation, some business owners may have a:

-- Preliminary audit: Your insurer may conduct an on-site preliminary audit when you first apply for workers’ compensation insurance to determine your initial premium.
+- Preliminary audit: Your insurer may conduct an on-site preliminary audit when you first apply for workers’ comp insurance to determine your initial premium.
 This may be trickier to schedule if you need to get covered quickly to be in compliance.

-2. Gather Your Records
+Step 2: Gather Your Records

-Workers’ compensation insurance costs are based on your payroll, risk, and claims history, so the auditor needs information about each of these aspects.
 Typically, audit notifications spell out the documents the auditor can use to verify the information.
-This list can be specific to the carrier, but many insurers want some or all of the documents mentioned below.
+This list can be specific to the carrier, but many insurers want some, or all, of the documents mentioned below.

 General Information